Several types of medications are used to treat allergy symptoms. Here's more information.By Mayo Clinic Staff

 Nasal sprays and drops

-Nasal decongestant sprays and drops relieve nasal and sinus congestion if they are used for a short period of time.
-Repeated use of these drugs for more than three consecutive days may result in a cycle of recurring or worsening congestion.
+Nasal decongestant sprays and drops relieve nasal and sinus congestion if used only for a short time.
+Repeated use of these drugs for more than three consecutive days may result in a cycle where congestion recurs or gets worse.
 Examples include:

 - Tetrahydrozoline (Tyzine)

 Corticosteroid sprays prevent and relieve stuffiness, sneezing and runny nose.
-Side effects can include an unpleasant smell or taste, nasal irritation and nosebleeds.
+Side effects can include an unpleasant taste, nasal irritation and nosebleeds.
 Examples include:

 - Mometasone (Nasonex)